 Annapolis Valley Continuous Improvement Program

-The Valley REN aims to foster a culture of continuous improvement in the region by providing support to businesses and industry through a multi-element training program.
 The program has been designed to help companies become more efficient and sustainable and improve their competitiveness by reducing costs and improving the allocation of labour.

 Element 1: Awareness - Introduction and Theory Workshops